consensus-shipyard/ipc/contracts/README.md

 ## SubnetRegistry

-The purpose of the `SubnetRegistry` is to

-1. Deploy instances of the SubnetActor.
+The purpose of the `SubnetRegistry` is to deploy instances of the SubnetActor.
 Its role is to be the subnet actor factory in a subnet.

 # Building & Testing with Forge